Perform a BeyondTrust Atlas Technology Cluster Test

 Identify the Expected Node

 The traffic node chosen to handle any given client connection is based on the Method for Choosing Traffic Nodes setting.
-See Methods for Choosing Traffic Nodes in an Atlas Cluster.
+Please see Methods for Choosing Traffic Nodes in an Atlas Cluster.
 The current setting can be checked from the /login > Management > Cluster page of the BeyondTrust interface.
 The first steps of any test, therefore, are to verify the current settings and status of the cluster.
-To do this, perform the following steps on all traffic nodes in your BeyondTrust Appliance cluster.
+To do this, perform the following steps on all traffic nodes in your BeyondTrust Appliance B Series cluster.

-- Log into the /login interface as an administrator.
+- Log in to the /login interface as an administrator.

 - Go to /login > Management > Cluster.